agm1984/adammackintosh-dot-net-webapp/README.md

 $ yarn start
 ```

+## Environment Config
+The App contains an example environment config which facilitates Apollo Client configuration and CORS.

+Simply rename the file from `./src/env/config.example.js` to `./src/env/config.js` and change the database credentials.

 ## How to Add a New Feature
 > This project generally follows the Component-as-a-Folder Architecture Pattern.
 This is the most scalable approach that also minimizes potential for file collisions in multi-developer environments.